 Horseshoe Bend Hike and Horseshoe Bend Trail

-Horseshoe Bend is one of the most photogenic hot spots of the Colorado River and Grand Canyon.
-Located in Glen Canyon National Recreation Area just 5 miles from the Glen Canyon Dam, this iconic bend is easily accessible from U.S. Route 89.
+Horseshoe Bend, nestled within the captivating landscapes of the Colorado River and the Grand Canyon, is a remarkable destination for adventurers and nature enthusiasts.
+Located just 5 miles from the Glen Canyon Dam in the Glen Canyon National Recreation Area, this iconic natural wonder is easily accessible from U.S. Route 89.

-How to get to Horseshoe Bend Overlook
+How to Reach Horseshoe Bend Overlook

-Tips for Hiking to Horseshoe Bend
+Tips for Hiking to Horseshoe Bend Guide

 Horseshoe Bend is perfect for outdoor enthusiasts.
 It is a 45 minute round trip hike but note that it is dry and hot (in the summer) and make sure you know what you are getting into before you start.
 Here are a few tips for Horseshoe Bend hiking: